 - Bathua leaves are very good source of high quality protein, nutrients, antioxidants and vitamins, particularly vitamin c and vitamin A. Its vitamin A content is comparable to carrots.
 About 2 cups of leaves provides 14, 000-16, 000 units of vitamin A (daily requirement is about 5000 units) and 60-130 mg of vitamin C (daily requirement is 70mg)

 - The leaves are rich in fibre and have laxative properties which cures constipation.
 Due to this property Bathua is also useful in piles.

-- Bathua leaves are good source of potassium, iron, calcium, and zinc.
+- Bathua leaves are a good source of potassium, iron, calcium, and zinc.

-- Bathua is good for heart.
+- Bathua is good for the heart.
 It is considered heart tonic.